Blandaxt/Code_Wars/README.md

 3. I later found that was the wrong path and i had to join, split and reverse the array.
 This way the whole string as one can be reversed as one so that i can now take chunks of it using splice and the length of each element from the original array.

 4. Each chunk i took off with splice, i added to an empty array and lastly i return that array.

+## 7 kyu JavaScript Array Filter:

+JavaScript Arrays support a filter function (starting in JavaScript 1.6).
+Use the filter functionality to complete the function given.

+The solution would work like the following:

+getEvenNumbers([2,4,5,6]) // should == [2,4,6]

+## Process/Learned:

+1. In this problem, i have to figure out how to remove the odd numbers form the given array.
+So i decided to first take a look at the array by console.log.
+Then i went ahead and looked up the modulous operator to see how i would create this function that i would feed to the filter method.

+2. After understanding that the modulous operator is for remainders, I then created a function that tested for every element in the array if it was divisible by 2 and if the remainder was 0.

+3. i then created my filter function that checked every number in the given array and removed any numbers that were not divisible by 2.

+4. Then i returned that new array even if it is empty.